 Any proxy may be revoked at any time before it is voted by receipt of a proxy properly signed and dated subsequent to an earlier proxy, or by revocation of a proxy by written request or in person at the Annual Meeting.
 If not so revoked, the shares represented by such proxy will be voted by the persons designated as proxies in favor of the matters indicated.
-In the event any other matters that properly come before the meeting require a vote of shareholders, the persons named as proxies will vote in accordance with their judgment on such matters.
+In the event any other matters that properly come before the meeting require a vote of shareholders, the shares represented by the proxies will be voted by persons named as proxies in accordance with their judgment on such matters.
 The Company's corporate offices are located at 213 South Main Street, Hector, Minnesota 55342, and its telephone number is (320) 848-6231.
-The mailing of this Proxy Statement to shareholders of the Company commenced on or about April 18, 2005.
+The mailing of this Proxy Statement to shareholders of the Company commenced on or about April 11, 2006.